akith20233080-del/smart-campus-api/README.md

 ---

-### Part 1.1 — JAX-RS Resource Lifecycle
+### Part 1.1 - The Lifecycle of a Resource JAX-RS

-**Question:** Explain the default lifecycle of a JAX-RS Resource class.
-Is a new instance created per request or is it a singleton?
-How does this impact in-memory data management?
+Question: What is the default lifecycle of a resource class for JAX-RS?
+Does this mean a new instance is created for each request or is it a singleton?
+What does this mean for data management in memory?

-**Answer:**
+Answer:

-By default, JAX-RS follows a **request-scoped lifecycle**: a brand-new instance of each resource class is instantiated for every incoming HTTP request and discarded when the response is sent.
-This is the `PerRequest` scope defined by the JAX-RS specification.
+By default, JAX-RS uses a request-scoped lifecycle: For each HTTP request, a new instance of each resource class is created and discarded once the response has been sent; this adds to the PerRequest scope defined by JAX-RS.

-This design has a critical consequence for in-memory state.
-If resource classes held instance variables such as a `HashMap<String, Room>`, each request would see a freshly initialised, empty map — data would never persist between calls.
-To solve this, all shared state in this project is held in the **`DataStore` singleton** (`DataStore.getInstance()`), which lives for the entire JVM lifetime.
-Resource instances simply obtain a reference to it on construction.
+The request-scoped status of resource classes presents one significant issue for in-memory state.
+When a resource class holds instance variables (e.g., HashMap), each request will see an empty instance of the Resource class; each instance of the resource class will have an empty HashMap<String, Room> each time it is created.
+In this case, it appears no data will exist across calls/requests.
+To accommodate this design, all shared state in this project is kept in a singleton DataStore instance (DataStore.getInstance()), which exists for the entire lifetime of the JVM.
+Resource instances simply retrieve a reference to DataStore when they are created.

-Additionally, because multiple requests can arrive simultaneously and JAX-RS may process them on different threads, ordinary `HashMap` or `ArrayList` collections would be vulnerable to race conditions (e.g., two threads inserting simultaneously could corrupt internal state).
-This project uses **`ConcurrentHashMap`** and **`CopyOnWriteArrayList`** — both thread-safe — to prevent data loss or corruption without the overhead of explicit `synchronized` blocks.
+Furthermore, since multiple requests can be handled at the same time and since JAX-RS is likely to process these requests concurrently on different threads, standard HashMap and ArrayList collections are susceptible to race conditions (for example two threads inserting records simultaneously into a standard list could interrupt each other's operation) therefore to prevent any potential data loss, this project uses ConcurrentHashMap and CopyOnWriteArrayList, both of which are designed to be thread-safe.

 ---